-We have started to use HVO as a replacement for diesel on selected sites
+We have started to use HVO as a replacement for diesel on selected sites use of machinery on-site and securing Looking at the raw data this reduction

 At the same time, the carbon emissions from fuel used on our sites has also reduced by 8%.
 This is largely due to diesel being replaced by hydrotreated vegetable oil (HVO- a biodegradable non-toxic fuel that is produced from vegetable fats and oils) on some of our sites.
-By using 97,102 litres of HVO we saved 264 tonnes\ of CO2e that would otherwise have been emitted into the atmosphere.
+By using 97,102 litres of HVO we saved 264 tonnes of CO2e that would otherwise have been emitted into the atmosphere.
 Currently we are experiencing supply constraints which make it difficult for us to switch to HVO on all our sites.
 We will continue to monitor options for securing a stable source of HVO in changes; a large development with the UK